HaxeFlixel/flixel-docs/documentation/00_getting_started/02-hello-world-command-line.html.md

 add(text);
 ```

-This will create a new `FlxText` instance with font size `48`, center it on the screen and `add()` it so it is displayed.
+This will create a new `FlxText` instance with font size `64`, center it on the screen and `add()` it so it is displayed.

+### Test the Project

-Save the file and return to your command line window.
+Return to your command line window.
 Now we can compile the project.

 Without running the `lime setup` commands you can compile to Flash, Neko and HTML5 out of the box.